×

 Patagonia wildlife photo tour

-DAY 13: Patagonia Photo Tour – April 21st
+DAY 13: Patagonia Photo Tour

-Deposit: $1,500 USD
+Deposit: $2,500 USD

-• Pick up & drop-off at El Calafate Airport (FTE).
+• Drop-off at El Calafate Airport (FTE)

-• Entrance ticket to Torres del Paine National Park.
+• Entrance ticket to Torres del Paine National Park in Chile

 • 3-day fully outfitted Camping Photo trek, including: (Click to display)

-– Private 4-season tent with sleeping bag and air mats.
+– Private 4-season tent with sleeping bag and air mats

-– All food and drinks – breakfast, picnic, lunch, dinner.
+– All food and drinks – breakfast, picnic, lunch, dinner

-– Bilingual, accredited professional guide.
+– Bilingual, accredited professional guide

-Cook & kitchen services.
+Cook & kitchen services

 Porters

-Dining tent.
+Dining tent

-Satellite phone and first aid kit.
+Satellite phone and first aid kit

 • Flights to/from El Calafate Airport.

-• Private room – Extra $950 (*Subject to availability).
+• Private room – Extra $1,200 (*Subject to availability).

-• Meals, except for camping days.
+• Meals, except for breakfasts in the hotel and all meals on camping days.

 • Health/travel insurance (We can help you purchase the best travel insurance according to your needs).